hyperspike/valkey_fdw/README.md

 for hashes, and rows with a value text columns and an optional numeric score column for zsets.

-The following parameter can be set on a user mapping for a Redis foreign server:
+The following parameter can be set on a user mapping for a Valkey foreign server:

-password:	The password to authenticate to the Redis server with.
+password:	The password to authenticate to the Valkey server with.
      Default: <none>

 Insert, Update and Delete
 -------------------------

-PostgreSQL acquired support for modifying foreign tables in release 9.3, and now the Redis Foreign Data Wrapper supports these too, for 9.3 and later PostgreSQL releases.
+PostgreSQL acquired support for modifying foreign tables in release 9.3, and now the Valkey Foreign Data Wrapper supports these too, for 9.3 and later PostgreSQL releases.
 There are a few restriction on this:

-- only INSERT works for singleton key list tables, due to limitations in the Redis API for lists.
+- only INSERT works for singleton key list tables, due to limitations in the Valkey API for lists.
 - INSERT and UPDATE only work for singleton key ZSET tables if they have the priority column
 - non-singleton non-scalar tables must have an array type for the second column